HughKeenan/boardwalk/README.md

 Nav links were initially unresponsive and produced a 404 error.
 After review of information contained in the following link https://www.geeksforgeeks.org/how-to-create-links-to-sections-within-the-same-page-in-html/ it was determined that href links had not been equipped with the # symbol to denote the destination.
 Once added they were responsive.

 When attempting to add images, the initial attempt to add in html resulted in an image too large for the page.
 A second attempt to add through css did not display the whole image.
-A subsequent attempt wherein the image was uploaded through html and the size was dictated by css was successful.
+A third attempt wherein the image was uploaded through html and the size was dictated by css was successful.

 After adding the form, initially clicking on submit provided no feedback.
 It emerged on reexamining the code that the action had not been properly set.
 Once added, the form worked as intended.